DataDog/hiring-engineers/answers.md

 ### Candidate - Sean Carolan

 ### Introduction
 Thank you for the opportunity to go through this hiring exercise.
 I enjoyed the technical challenge and learned a lot about the Datadog platform.
+I took detailed notes about the process, which I'm happy to share privately.

 ### An Interactive Solution
 Solutions to the hiring exercise are available as an interactive GCP tutorial and demo.
 You can walk through all the steps in Google Cloud Shell.
 A Google Cloud Platform account with active billing is required to run the tutorial.
 The walkthrough instructions are also available directly as markdown.